Six Flags Hurricane Harbor (used to be Waterworld Concord)

 Discounts: How to save money at Hurricane Harbor

-- A membership is a monthly fee model, starting around $6 or 7 dollars per month, and offers even more benefits, such as discounts on food at both parks (Hurricane Harbor, Discovery Kingdom, and in fact most Six Flags parks around the country), and free parking at all parks.
+- A membership is a multiple payment model, starting around $30-50 per month for in three to six payments, and offers even more benefits, such as discounts on food at both parks (Hurricane Harbor, Discovery Kingdom, and in fact most Six Flags parks around the country), and free parking at all parks.
 Every guest would need their own membership, and of course, only the parent really needs the free parking and food discounts, so you can do the math on how the benefits might materialize for you.

 - Eat dinner in Concord.
 We left the waterpark just before it closed, and went to the nearby chain restaurant, Rubio’s.
 This way the kids were freshly fed for the “long” ride home and it being a birthday party, we did cupcakes at home.
 This was a totally affordable party concept, and I’d do it again.
-A 510 mom tipped me off to eating in Concord after a day at Waterworld because it’s generally cheaper than eating out in the Oakland or Berkeley area.
+A 510 mom tipped me off to eating in Concord after a day at the water park because it’s generally cheaper than eating out in the Oakland or Berkeley area.
 I’m not sure what level restaurant she was comparing, but Skipolini’s is a popular Concord pizza place and it’s close to Hurricane Harbor.
 Related: Veranda is a Concord destination with restaurants and a cool play structure >

 No outside food or drink is allowed in Hurricane Harbor and concessions are your standard amusement park fare.